dphiffer/documentation/en/User/Save_your_first_article.md

 > When clicked, a bookmarklet performs some function, one of a wide variety such as a search query or data extraction.
 Bookmarklets are usually [JavaScript programs](http://en.wikipedia.org/wiki/Computer_program).

-From the wallabag's menu, click on **settings**.
-On the first part of this page, we have listed all the ways to save an article.
-You'll find the bookmarklet (it's the `Bag it!` link) to drag and drop in the bookmarks bar of your web browser.
-From now on, when you want to save the article you are browsing, you just have to click on this bookmarklet and the article will be automatically saved.
+This option provides a Bookmarklet in the Bookmarks bar of the user's web browser.
+Clicking the bookmarklet saves articles to the user's Wallabag account.
+Follow the steps to set this up:

+1. Click **Config** in the Wallabag menu.
+2. Find the bookmarklet option (the `Bag it!` link) and drag & drop it into the web browser bookmarks bar.
+3. Search for a website and click the bag it bookmarklet to save the article to the user's Wallabag account.

-## From your smartphone
+## From a smartphone

 ### Above all else

-To use a smartphone application, you have to enable RSS feeds from the settings panel of wallabag.
-Then some information will be displayed, like your security token.
-Read the chapter on RSS feeds for more information.
+To use a smartphone application, RSS feeds must be enabled from the **Config** menu.
+Read the chapter on [RSS Feeds](RSS_feed.md) for more information.

 ### Android

 #### Installation and configuration

-You can download the android application from the [Google Play Store](https://play.google.com/store/apps/details?id=fr.gaulupeau.apps.InThePoche) and from [F-droid](https://f-droid.org/app/fr.gaulupeau.apps.InThePoche).
-It's the exact same application on those two stores.
+The Android app can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=fr.gaulupeau.apps.InThePoche) and from [F-droid](https://f-droid.org/app/fr.gaulupeau.apps.InThePoche).
+The app is identical on either store.

-Once installed, start the application, go to the **settings** part et fill in the **URL (complete address of your wallabag installation or your Framabag account)** and **User ID (in most cases, you'll have to put 1)** fields.
-If you have created multiple accounts from wallabag, you will have to to fill the user account you want to connect to your application and your security **Token** (enter properly all the token's letters as seen in the settings part of wallabag).
+Once installed, start the application by going to the **settings** menu and filling in the **URL (the  complete address of the Wallabag installation or  Framabag account)** and **User ID** fields.
+If multiple Wallabag accounts exist, The User Account and **Token** will need to be entered.
+(Enter all token letters as seen in the settings part of Wallabag).

 #### Saving of an article

-Now that everything is correctly set up, as soon as you browse on your smartphone's web browser, you can share an article in wallabag at any time from the **Share** menu: you'll find a **Bag it!** entry which will add your article in wallabag.
+Once set up, articles can be shared from the phone web browser using the **Share** menn.
+A **Bag it!** entry in the share menu will save the article to Wallabag.

 #### Reading

-When you open the application, click on Synchronize: your recently saved articles will be downloaded on your smartphone.
+When opening the application, click on Synchronize: recently saved articles will be downloaded to the smartphone.
+This will allow for offline reading.

-You don't need an internet connection anymore: click on **List articles** to start your reading.

-At the end of each article, a **Mark as read** button allows you to archive the article.
+At the end of each article, a **Mark as read** button will archive it.

-To date, the synchronisation occurs in one direction (from wallabag to the application), thus preventing mark as read an article on wallabag from your smartphone.
+To date, the synchronisation occurs in one direction (from Wallabag to the application), meaning that articles read on the device will not be synchronized to the Wallabag account.

 ### iOS

 #### Installation and configuration

-You can download the iOS application from the [AppStore](https://itunes.apple.com/app/id828331015).
+The iOS application can be downloaded from the [AppStore](https://itunes.apple.com/app/id828331015).

-Once installed, configure the app by filling following fields inside the settings: the **URL (complete address of your wallabag installation or your Framabag account)** and **User ID (in most cases, you'll have to put 1)** field.
-If you have created multiple accounts from wallabag, you will have to to fill the user account you want to connect to your application and your security **Token** (enter properly all the token's letters as seen in the settings part of wallabag).
+Once installed, start the application by going to the **settings** menu and filling in the **URL (the  complete address of the Wallabag installation or  Framabag account)** and **User ID** fields.
+If multiple Wallabag accounts exist, The User Account and **Token** will need to be entered.
+(Enter all token letters as seen in the settings part of Wallabag).

 #### Usage

-If the app is configured correctly, the app will automatically download the articles from your wallabag (use **pull-to-refresh** to trigger this update manually).
-Once an article is downloaded, it'll be available offline from your app.
+If the app is configured correctly, it will automatically download the articles from the user's Wallabag account (use **pull-to-refresh** to trigger this update manually).
+This will allow for offline reading.

-Unfortunately you can only locally mark an article as read (it will not synchronise to your online wallabag).
+To date, the synchronisation occurs in one direction (from Wallabag to the application), meaning that articles read on the device will not be synchronized to the Wallabag account.

 ### Saving articles

-If you're browsing a website and want to add the current article to your wallabag, simply tap the **Share**-button and select **Bag it!** (if you don't find the wallabag icon, have a look in the **more**-menu).
-If everything is set up correctly, your article will be saved (you may have to login from time to time).
+When browsing a website simply tap the **Share**-button and select **Bag it!** (if the Wallabag icon is not available, click the **more** menu to find it).
+If everything is set up correctly, the article will be saved (a login process may be required occasionally).

 ###Windows Phone
 ####Installation and configuration

-You can download the Windows Phone application from the [Windows Store](https://www.microsoft.com/en-us/store/apps/wallabag/9nblggh11646) or directly from your smartphone's Store.
+The Windows Phone application can be found in the [Windows Store](https://www.microsoft.com/en-us/store/apps/wallabag/9nblggh11646) or directly from the smartphone's Store.

-Once installed, the application will show you a notification on the first launch, asking the configuration of your wallabag server.
+Once installed, the application will show a notification on the first launch, asking for configuration of the Wallabag server.
 Go to the **Settings** part of the application by pressing the three dots menu at the bottom of the screen, then fill in the **URL (complete address of your wallabag installation or your Framabag account)** and **User ID (in most cases, you'll have to put 1)** fields.

-If you have created multiple accounts from wallabag, you will have to to fill the user account you want to connect to your application and your security **Token** (enter properly all the token's letters as seen in the setting part of wallabag).
+If multiple Wallabag accounts exist, The User Account and **Token** will need to be entered.
+(Enter all token letters as seen in the settings part of Wallabag).

-## From your web browser
+## From the web browser

 ### Firefox Classic Add-on